sekyurra/studium/docs/guides/crafters/leveling/stats.md

 ### CP

 - **Low**: ⛔ If your CP is too low, you may not be able to complete the rotation at all.
-This typically results in failure to meet progress AND quality requiements, causing the craft to fail.
+This typically results in failure to meet progress AND quality requirements, causing the craft to fail.

 - **High**: ✅ It's okay for your CP to be high.
 You'll just have more CP left over at the end of the rotation, but there are no negative effects.